toryalsip/lsl-musicbox/README.md

 5. Set `finalClipDuration` to the duration of the last clip in seconds

 ### Playing music
-Just touch the object, and the script will preload any clips and then start playing.
+To start playing, touch the object or say `START` in chat.
+The script will preload any clips and then start playing.

+To stop playing, touch the object and select `Yes` from the dialog or say `STOP` in chat.